RunOnFlux/deploy-with-git/deploy-angular-ssr/README.md

 # Deploying an Angular SSR App on Flux Network with Deploy With Git

-This is a minimal Angular 19 SSR (Server-Side Rendering) "Hello World" app ready to be deployed on [Flux Network](https://runonflux.com) using the [Deploy With Git](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/) feature — no Docker required.
+This is a minimal Angular 19 SSR (Server-Side Rendering) "Hello World" app ready to be deployed on [Flux Network](https://runonflux.com) using the [Deploy With Git](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/) feature.

 ## What is Deploy With Git?